Element84/filmdrop-ui/README.md

 ### Environment Files

-For local development, you should create an `.env` file with the appropriate configuration outlined in the table below.
+For local development, you should create a `/public/config.json` file with the appropriate configuration outlined in the table below.
-The file `.env.example` is included in this repository as a representative file.
+The file `/public/config.example.json` is included in this repository as a representative file.

 | Variable                    | Description                                                                                                                                                                                                                       | Required |
 | --------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- |